 Generator Hostel is a budget friendly, edgy, spaciously modern and clean hostel with large dorms, small dorms and privates available.
 There’s plenty of hotel accommodations to choose from in Dublin but if you’re budget conscious check out the backpacker hostels in town and you’ll quickly figure out where to stay in Dublin on a budget.

 I’ll end this as I started, asking the same question; Can Dublin be done on a budget?

 36 HOURS IN DUBLIN – SURVIVAL GUIDE

 GETTING TO AND FROM DUBLIN AIRPORT

-Return bus tickets to and from Dublin are available from Dublin airport.
-Its a pretty straightforward affair and something I noticed all the tourists were doing.
-Find the Airlink Express counter just inside the arrivals section and speak to someone.
+Using the Airlink airport bus is a pretty straightforward affair and something I noticed all the tourists were doing.
+Find the Airlink Express counter just inside the arrivals section and speak to someone for a ticket.
 We gave our hostel address and the girl at the desk kindly told us which stop to get off at.